Materials Selection Policy

 4. To foster intellectual, artistic, and spiritual growth.

-5. To promote the use of library materials for recreation and enjoyment.
+5. To promote the use of library materials for recreation and enjoyment for the community.

 Responsibility for selection